gcmarques/sequelize-extension/README.md

 ### Tracking

-This extension enables to track changes instance changes.
-You can define what models will be tracked using the option `history` and you can define what associated fields will be tracked using `extendHistory` option when creating the association.
+This extension enables to track instance changes.
+You can define what models will be tracked using the option `history` and you can define what associated fields will be tracked using `extendHistory` option when creating the association. `extendHistory` is `false` by default.
 ```
 const Project = sequelize.define('project', {
   name: DataTypes.STRING(255),